| East L.A.

 recordings of my songs by Chan Romero and Trini Lopez.

-is the center of Liverpool's nightlife.
-It is on this
+which is the center of Liverpool's nightlife.
+It's on

 cobblestone street, which is closed off to car traffic, that